The-Sycorax/denaro/README.md

       * `--workers`, `-w` (Optional): The number of parallel processes to run.
 It's recommended to set this to the number of CPU cores you want to use for mining.
 Defaults to 1.

-      * `--node`, `-n` (Optional): The URL of the Denaro node API to connect to for mining data.
-Defaults to http://127.0.0.1:3006/.
+      * `--workers`, `-w` (Optional): The number of parallel processes to run.
+It's recommended to set this to the number of CPU cores you want to use for mining.
+Defaults to 1.

+      * `--max-blocks`, `-m` (Optional): Max number of blocks to mine before exit.

       * `--help`, `-h`: Shows the help message.